Harikarthyk/HariKarthyk/README.md

 I am an enthusiastic Full Stack developer with a bachelor's degree in Information technology 🎒.

-🔭 I’m currently exploring and typescript in react/react native.
+🔭 I’m currently learning and exploring typescript in react/react native.

 <!-- 🌱 I’m currently learning AW -->